mcclaskey/batch_niistats/README.md

 ```
 where V indicates the volume number using 1-based indexing, e.g. `path\to\my.nii,1` for the first volume of my.nii.

-If volumes are specified using both SPM syntax and using a volume_0basedindexing column, the information in the volume_0basedindexing will be preferentially used.
+If volumes are specified using both SPM syntax and using a `volume_0basedindex` column, the information in the `volume_0basedindex` column will be preferentially used.
 If no information is provided, the first volume of each image will be read.

 ## 2. Run scripts